langit/jael/brief.rst

-Local variables and instance fields: preceed an ID with a ':' to define a local variable in an obscure  scope (where name def automatically belongs to closest containing eminent scope, such as builtin, global, class, and function scopes, obscure scopes are introduced by blocks and complex stmt).
+Local variables and instance fields: preceed an ID with a ':' to define a local variable in an obscure scope (where name def by '=' automatically belongs to closest containing eminent scope, such as builtin, global, class, and function scopes, obscure scopes are introduced by blocks and complex stmt).